How Language services providers Choose the Best Translators A data-driven analysis of decision criteria

 LSP project managers do not necessarily speak the languages they hire translators to translate.
 This means that transparency and honesty become top shelf when searching for the perfect translation.
 Directly in line with Factors 1 and 2, when translators say that the work will be delivered on time and with the highest of quality, they need to deliver on time and with the highest of quality.
 If the deadline set forth at the beginning of the project doesn’t seem reasonable, then project managers expect translators to be upfront and transparent at the onset.
 Keep in mind – if there is one thing that project managers detest, it is unwelcomed, last-minute surprises.

 We know.
 We said the top 3 factors, but with the dollar usually being the driving force in all business transactions, we found it pretty surprising that pricing didn’t even rank in the top 3!
 This may also shock some of you since many people still have a perception that price is the only thing that matters in the industry.
 Nonetheless, we still felt that pricing deserved an honorable mention.

 Some of the factors that were lower on the ranking list but still worth mentioning include a freelance translator’s past, personal experience, reputation, ability to work with technology solutions, referrals and recommendations, simplicity, and ability to provide a number of different services.
 Although these considerations fell below the top-ranking factors, the vast number of these ranked in the mid to upper 3s on a scale of 1-5.

 Wrapping It Up

-The bottom line is simple – When searching for the best freelance translators, the prime concern on the LSP project manager’s mind is meeting their clients’ needs.
-This means trusting their supply chain, and that translates to quality, agility, and honesty – with a little green thrown in to the mix.
+The bottom line is simple – When searching for the best freelance translators, the prime concern on any LSP project manager’s mind is meeting their clients’ needs.
+This means trusting their supply chain, and that translates to quality, agility, and honesty, with a little green thrown in to the mix.

 Stay up to date as Nimdzi publishes new insights.
 We will keep you posted as each new report is published so that you are sure not to miss anything.